-Should this not happen, there’s no reason to panic.
-You can add them all manually, and very simple for that matter.
-Just go to File > Settings > Audio and make sure to find all the devices you’d like to use as audio sources.
+Should this not happen, don’t panic.
+It can be added manually.
+Go to File > Settings > Audio and make sure to find all the devices you’d like to use as audio sources.

-However, there are two lines of thinking here – bear in mind that you need different audio sources, one for your desktop (i.e. PC sounds, like the ones heard inside the game you are playing) and another for the sound you want to make (the mic to make your comments heard).
+However, there are two lines of thinking here – bear in mind you need different audio sources.
+One for your desktop (i.e. PC sounds, like the ones heard inside the game you are playing) and another for the sound you want to make (the mic to make your comments heard).

-So, mics, cameras, desktop, even the games you want to play need to be added into OBS Studio.
-Don’t skip any of these since these are here to make your streaming content worth watching urging the viewers to come back for more.
+So, mics, cameras, desktops, even the games you want to play need to be added to OBS Studio.
+Don’t skip any of these, since these are here to make your streaming content worth watching… urging the viewers to come back for more.

-I mean, let’s be straightforward here – streaming on Twitch sucks without the sound.
-It’s highly impersonal and will cause the viewers to lose interest in your content rather quickly.
+Let’s be straightforward – streaming on Twitch sucks without sound.
+It’s highly impersonal and will cause anyone to lose interest quickly.

 Wouldn’t you want to hear that magnificent blast when you finish someone off in a game?
 Come on, don’t deny your viewers this!

 Make the Settings and Features Work for YOU

-Streaming is all about you making quality content that keeps people coming back for more.
-So, how to Twitch stream and have your viewers happy with what they see and hear?
+Streaming is all about making quality content that keeps people coming back for more.
+So, how do you Twitch stream and have viewers happy with what they see and hear?

 Well, with the proper settings.

-Naturally, you choose these based on the gear and equipment that you have at your disposal as well as the content you want to broadcast.
+Naturally, you choose these based on the equipment you have at your disposal, as well as the content you want to broadcast.

 You need to be aware of the possibilities with the equipment at hand.

 Don’t be an overachiever.
 It’s not good at the very start!
 Try to customize the settings to work for your current situation.

-Rather, get well acquainted with the upload bandwidth at hand and the encoder power.
+Get well acquainted with the upload bandwidth speeds at hand and the encoder power.
 These will have the greatest impact on the content you’d like to stream.
-Naturally, the higher the bandwidth and the stronger the processor (such as newer Intel Core or AMD models), the higher quality of the settings.
+The higher the bandwidth and the stronger the processor (such as newer Intel Core or AMD models), the higher quality of the settings.